The Diagnostic Method

 Scoping — The client and I agree what needs to be understood before any diagnostic work begins.
 What systems are in scope?
 What flows matter most?
 What are the visible symptoms that suggest something is wrong?
 Scoping prevents the diagnostic from expanding indefinitely and ensures the hours are directed at the highest-value questions.

 Evidence gathering — I work with the nominated client working group, they bring the right combination of technical understanding, operational knowledge, and day-to-day system experience that is required to gather the evidence.
-Real records are examined end-to-end, not sample screenshots.
-Actual system behavior is traced against documented design.
+Real records are examined end-to-end via queries, reports and the UI.
+Actual system behavior is traced against (un)documented design.
 The working group pulls the data and documents the findings; I direct what to look at, ask the questions the team is not asking, and help interpret what the observations mean about system behavior.

 Scenario testing - If necessary specific controlled test scenarios are conducted, using client test instances, to measure behavior for client use cases and variations.
 The results of these prove how the system functions.
 These same scenarios are analyzed as part of the first principles reasoning to make sure they are correct and to use as test cases to prove the existing functionality is not working and to prove the later amended functionality does work once fixed.